mashpie/i18n-node/README.md

     // whether to write new locale information to disk - defaults to true
     updateFiles: false,

-    // sync locale information accros all files - defaults to false
+    // sync locale information across all files - defaults to false
     syncFiles: false,

     // what to use as the indentation unit - defaults to "\t"